telerik/blazor-docs/common-features/data-binding/descriptors.md

 ## Filtering

 The filtering criteria for each filtered field is stored in an individual collection of [`IFilterDescriptor`](/blazor-ui/api/Telerik.DataSource.IFilterDescriptor).
-To access the filtering criteria, cast each `IFilterDescriptor` to [`CompositeFilterDescriptor`](/blazor-ui/api/Telerik.DataSource.CompositeFilterDescriptor).
+To access the filtering criteria, such as the user input to filter by, cast each `IFilterDescriptor`:

+* If the component is of type input or select, such as the AutoComplete, the ComboBox, the DropDownList, the MultiColumnComboBox, the MultiSelect, cast each `IFilterDescriptor` to [`FilterDescriptor`](/blazor-ui/api/telerik.datasource.filterdescriptor).
+* Otherwise, cast each `IFilterDescriptor` to [`CompositeFilterDescriptor`](/blazor-ui/api/Telerik.DataSource.CompositeFilterDescriptor).

+### CompositeFilterDescriptor

 The `CompositeFilterDescriptor` exposes:
 * [`FilterDescriptors`](/blazor-ui/api/telerik.datasource.compositefilterdescriptor#Telerik_DataSource_CompositeFilterDescriptor_FilterDescriptors) property.
 This property represents another collection of `IFilterDescriptor`.
-To access the filtering criteria cast the `IFilterDescriptor` to a [`FilterDescriptor`](/blazor-ui/api/telerik.datasource.filterdescriptor).
-Each `FilterDescriptor` instance gives access to:
+To access the filtering criteria cast each `IFilterDescriptor` to a `FilterDescriptor`.
-    * The `Member`&mdash;The field where the user filters.
-Each filter descriptor describes also the `MemberType`, that represents the type of the field.
-    * The `Operator`&mdash;The [`FilterOperator`](/blazor-ui/api/telerik.datasource.filteroperator) that applies.
-There are different operators depending on the `MemberType`.
-Read more about the [filter operators]({%slug common-features-filter-operators%}).
-    * The `Value`&mdash;The user input to filter by.
 * [`LogicalOperator`](/blazor-ui/api/telerik.datasource.compositefilterdescriptor#Telerik_DataSource_CompositeFilterDescriptor_LogicalOperator) property.
-This property can be either AND or OR.
+This property can be either `AND` or `OR`.
 This property represents the logical operator applied between the instances in the `FilterDescriptors` collection.

 When the filtering is initiated, the `CompositeFilterDescriptor` properties get different values, depending on the filter mode: